 - The CEO should own the long-term vision of the company.
 The CEO should carry this torch and light the fires with everyone - investors, employees, clients, and partners.
 This will create tremendous energy - both for the CEO and everyone else.
 The CEO also decides when to sell the company or keep growing.
 This is aligned with the long-term vision.
 How bright is the future?
 Is it real or a mirage?
 What kind of impact do you want to make?
 As I mentioned in this Lucky7 post, we could have sold Bazaarvoice for $25 million after our first year in business.
 Instead, we chose to go long because our long-term vision was too attractive to sell at such a price and we built a company that had a much bigger impact as a result.

 - The CEO should always treat recruiting as a top-three priority.
 This includes upgrading your team.
-I mentioned that Stephen Collins was our third CFO and ultimately became my successor.
-Three CFOs in six years.
+For example, I hired three CFOs in six years.
 This isn't easy and again reflecting on vacation helped with this.
 As CEO, you will be defined by those that you choose to report to you.
 If there is dysfunction at the top, there will be a huge ripple effect throughout the company, causing dysfunction at the bottom.
 At Bazaarvoice, we relied on a rigorous recruiting process that mostly served us well (no recruiting process is perfect).
 I referenced this in detail at the CEO Summit, and instead of repeat it here I'll refer you to this Lucky7 post where I discuss our unique recruiting process in great detail.
 People are the raw material of your culture - and ultimately that means your performance.
 Rapid growth brings out the best - or worst - in people.
 It causes everyone to stretch and the pace is hard to keep up with.
 I have found those with the wisdom that I mention in #2 above scale the longest.
 Recruiting your Board should especially be a focus.
 It is much harder to fire a Board member if you have made a mistake.
 Don't get starstruck by pedigree.
 Spend the time to really get to know them and check their references.

 - The CEO should choose to celebrate regularly at All-Hands meetings where vision, alignment, and transparency prevail.
 At Bazaarvoice, we chose the Alamo Drafthouse for our quarterly All-Hands meetings.
 This venue was tremendous because it was counterculture - at the Alamo, they have a sense of humor.
 Everyone arrived relaxed.
 Drinks - including beer - and food were available throughout the day.
 With it being a fun movie theater, most presenters tried to one-up each other with the funniest - but most informative - presentation.
 We had a film festival.
 We had a band.
 All metrics were revealed.
 Everyone knew how we were trying to be aligned and what our goals and progress were.
 These events were magical.
 Early investors that witnessed them were wowed.
 They were my favorite days at Bazaarvoice - second only to our Client Summits.
 Only the CEO can choose for the entire company to spend this time together.
 There are many competing priorities.